The Sierpinski Carpet as a Final Coalgebra: The functors and

-\begin{proof} Let $m\otimes x,n\otimes y\in M\otimes X$ be given and consider a $\sim$-alternating path from one to the next.
-Lemma~\ref{distancelemma} shows that the distance from $m\otimes x$ to $n\otimes y$ is the infimum of the scores of $\sim$-alternating paths.
-The point is that any path which is not $\sim$-alternating gives rise to a $\sim$-alternating path with score that is at most the score of the original.
-We next give a similar argument for why our distance of interest is the infimum of the scores of paths as in (\ref{L9}) with $p\leq 2|M|$.
-(Here $|M|$ is the number of elements in $M$.)
-The point is that every $\sim$-alternating path of length $p > 2 |M|$ must have three different $m_i$ which are identical.
-That is, we have $0\leq j<k<l\leq p$ with $m_j = m_k = m_l$.
-But in this case we could delete all of the entries in our path strictly between $(m_j,x_j)$ and $(m_l,x_l')$, and the assumption in our result tells us that we have a (shorter) path with a smaller or equal score.
+\proof Let $m\otimes x$ and $n\otimes y$ in $L\otimes X$ be given.
+If every path between them has score $2$, then $d_{L\otimes X}(m\otimes x,n\otimes y) = 2$.
+Otherwise, consider an alternating path from $(m,x)$ to $(n,y)$.
+Lemma~\ref{distancelemma} shows that the distance from $m\otimes x$ to $n\otimes y$ is the infimum of the scores of alternating paths.
+The point is that any path which is not alternating gives rise to a alternating path with score that is at most the score of the original.

-The upshot is that we need only to consider paths as in (\ref{L9}) with $p\leq 2|M|$.
-Since there are only finitely many tuples from $M$ of length $\leq 2|M|$, we need only show that for each $p$ and each fixed tuple $m = m_0, m_1, \ldots, m_p = n$, the infimum of the scores of paths involving this tuple (allowing the $x$'s to vary) is attained.
+By Lemma~\ref{finitelymanypaths}, since $E$ is quotient suitable, there is a finite $K$ such that we only need to consider alternating paths $(m,x)=(m_0,x_0)\ldots (m_p,x_p')=(n,y)$ with $p\leq K$.
+Since there are only finitely many tuples from $L$ of length $\leq K+1$, we need only show that for each $p\leq K$ and each fixed tuple $m = m_0, m_1, \ldots, m_p = n$, the infimum of the scores of paths involving this tuple (allowing the $x$'s to vary) is attained.

-For $0<i<p-1$, let
+For $0\leq i \leq p-1$, let